alexh203/Install/README.md

 # Install_new

-A simple and customizable installation script for setting up your development environment quickly.
+A simple and customizable installation script for setting up linux.

 ## 🚀 Features

 - Installs essential packages
+- Currently only works on Arch Linux

 ## 📥 Installation